upperstream/ansible-roles/base/README.md

 ## Variables

 * `base` - List of basic capabilities of the target host:
-  * `hostname` - Set the hostname of the target host if defined
+  * `hostname` - Set the hostname of the target host if defined.
+    Windows is not supported
   * `nfs_client` - Set up NFS client functionality and mount NFS server exports (FreeBSD and Linux hosts are supported.)
   * `zfs` - Install ZFS utilities to mount ZFS file systems (FreeBSD